anushehatiff/Compartment-App/README.md

 # Comp-ART-ment
-Simple app which uses the Processing P5 drawing libraries to create computational art
+Simple app that uses the Processing P5 drawing libraries (using java-based code) to generate computational art with user input

-## Slightly small header
+## Overview

-### smaller header
+This was my first side project I made to explore basic app development!
+I really enjoyed this project as I was able to combine my creativity along with my passion for math and coding!

-* bullet point
+Please note this was done a while ago when I was new to coding and so the formatting can be cleaned up!

-    * subbulet point
+* this project was done in collaboration with Raimah Farouqi